IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-scream-bis.md

    The values within parentheses "()" indicate initial values.

    qdelay_target (QDELAY_TARGET_LO):
-   : qdelay target, a variable qdelay target is introduced to manage
-       cases where a fixed qdelay target would otherwise starve the RMCAT flow under such circumstances (e.g., FTP competes for the bandwidth over the same bottleneck).
+    qdelay target, a variable qdelay target is introduced to manage cases where a fixed qdelay target would otherwise starve the RMCAT flow under such circumstances (e.g., FTP competes for the bandwidth over the same bottleneck).
 The qdelay target is allowed to vary between QDELAY_TARGET_LO and QDELAY_TARGET_HI.

    qdelay_fraction_avg (0.0):
-   : Fractional qdelay filtered by the Exponentially Weighted Moving
+   Fractional qdelay filtered by the Exponentially Weighted Moving
        Average (EWMA).

    qdelay_norm_hist[100] ({0,..,0}):
-   : Vector of the last 100 normalized qdelay samples.
+    Vector of the last 100 normalized qdelay samples.

    cwnd (MIN_CWND):
-   : Congestion window.
+    Congestion window.

    cwnd_i (1):
-   : Congestion window inflection point.
+    Congestion window inflection point.

    bytes_newly_acked (0):
-   : The number of bytes that was acknowledged with the last received
-       acknowledgement, i.e., bytes acknowledged since the last CWND update.
+    The number of bytes that was acknowledged with the last received acknowledgement, i.e., bytes acknowledged since the last CWND update.

    max_bytes_in_flight (0):
-   : The maximum number of bytes in flight in the last round trip.
+    The maximum number of bytes in flight in the last round trip.

    max_bytes_in_flight_prev (0):
-   : The maximum number of bytes in flight in previous round trip.
+    The maximum number of bytes in flight in previous round trip.

    send_wnd (0):
-   : Upper limit to how many bytes can currently be transmitted.
+    Upper limit to how many bytes can currently be transmitted.
        Updated when cwnd is updated and when RTP packet is transmitted.

    target_bitrate (0 bps):
-   : Media target bitrate.
+    Media target bitrate.

-   rate_transmit (0.0 bps):
-   : Measured transmit bitrate.

-   rate_ack (0.0 bps):
-   : Measured throughput based on received acknowledgements.

    rate_media (0.0 bps):
-   : Measured bitrate from the media encoder.
+    Measured bitrate from the media encoder.

-   rate_media_median (0.0 bps):
-   : Median value of rate_media, computed over more than 10 s.

    s_rtt (0.0s):
-   : Smoothed RTT (in seconds), computed with a similar method to that
-       described in {{RFC6298}}.
+    Smoothed RTT (in seconds), computed with a similar method to that described in {{RFC6298}}.

    rtp_queue_size (0 bits):
-   : Sum of the sizes of RTP packets in queue.
+    Sum of the sizes of RTP packets in queue.

    rtp_size (0 byte):
-   : Size of the last transmitted RTP packet.
+    Size of the last transmitted RTP packet.

    loss_event_rate (0.0):
-   : The estimated fraction of RTTs with lost packets detected.
+    The estimated fraction of RTTs with lost packets detected.

    bytes_in_flight_ratio (0.0):
-   : Ratio between the bytes in flight and the congestion window.
+    Ratio between the bytes in flight and the congestion window.

    cwnd_ratio (0.0):
-   : Ratio between MSS and cwnd.
+    Ratio between MSS and cwnd.

    l4s_alpha (0.0):
-   : Average fraction of marked packets per RTT.
+    Average fraction of marked packets per RTT.

    l4s_active (false):
-   : Indicates that L4S is enabled and packets are indeed marked.
+    Indicates that L4S is enabled and packets are indeed marked.

    last_update_l4s_alpha_time (0):
-   : Last time l4s_alpha was updated (seconds).
+    Last time l4s_alpha was updated (seconds).

    last_update_qdelay_avg_time (0):
-   : Last time qdelay_avg was updated (seconds).
+    Last time qdelay_avg was updated (seconds).

    packets_delivered_this_rtt (0):
-   : Counter delivered packets.
+    Counter for delivered packets.

    packets_marked_this_rtt (0):
-   : Counter delivered and ECN-CE marked packets.
+    Counter delivered and ECN-CE marked packets.

    last_congestion_detected_time (0):
-   : Last time congestion event occured (seconds).
+    Last time congestion event occured (seconds).

    last_cwnd_i_update_time (0):
-   : Last time cwnd_i was updated
+    Last time cwnd_i was updated

    bytes_newly_acked (0):
-   : Number of bytes newly ACKed, reset to 0 when congestion window is updated
+    Number of bytes newly ACKed, reset to 0 when congestion window is updated

    bytes_newly_acked_ce (0):
-   : Number of bytes newly ACKed and CE marked, reset to 0 when congestion
-     window is updated
+    Number of bytes newly ACKed and CE marked, reset to 0 when congestion window is updated

    pace_bitrate (1e6):
-   : Packet pacing rate
+    Packet pacing rate

    t_pace (1e-6):
-   : Pacing interval between packets
+    Pacing interval between packets

    rel_framesize_high (1.0):
-   : High percentile for frame size, normalized by nominal frame size for
-     the given target bitrate
+    High percentile of frame size, normalized by nominal frame size for the given target bitrate

    frame_period (0.02):
-   : The frame period.
+    The frame period.

 ### Network Congestion Control

    This section explains the network congestion control, which performs two main functions:

-   o  Computation of congestion window at the sender: This gives an
-      upper limit to the number of bytes in flight.
+   * Computation of congestion window at the sender: This gives an upper limit to the number of bytes in flight.

-   o  Calculation of send window at the sender: RTP packets are
-      transmitted if allowed by the relation between the number of bytes in flight and the congestion window.
+   * Calculation of send window at the sender: RTP packets are transmitted if allowed by the relation between the number of bytes in flight and the congestion window.
 This is controlled by the send window.

 SCReAM is a window-based and byte-oriented congestion control protocol, where the number of bytes transmitted is inferred from the size of the transmitted RTP packets.
 Thus, a list of transmitted RTP packets and their respective transmission times (wall-clock time)